 Landstrasse is close to the city center, and is densely populated with offices and residences.
 This district is also home to the Belvedere Palace and its gardens.
 There are many cultural attractions in the Third District and Prater Park is not far away.
 This area offers a calmer escape from the bustling city center, with quiet coffee shops and green parks.

 You won’t find an abundance of nightlife here, but there are plenty of things to do in Landstrasse that make this the best location Vienna.
 Wien Mitte is close by and is a rail and U-Bahn station, close to the city centre.
 It is the city terminal of Vienna’s City Airport Train, which provides non-stop service to Vienna International Airport.
+This is also a great district, if you’re wondering where to stay in Vienna for a weekend.

 Best Places to Stay in Landstrasse